diffblue/gitlab/doc/user/admin_area/appearance.md

 example.
 Other Markdown features, including lists, images, and quotes are not supported as the header and footer messages can only be a single line.

-If desired, you can select **Enable header and footer in emails** to have the text of the header and footer added to all emails sent by the GitLab instance.
+You can select **Enable header and footer in emails** to have the text of the header and footer added to all emails sent by the GitLab instance.

 After you add a message, select **Update appearance settings** at the bottom of the page